lkodinsson/MARS/Basic/PHB.md

 ### Skills

 Skills represent what your character is practiced in.
 Like primary stats, skills are represented by a roll value.
-The two types of skills are *basic skills* and *advanced skills*.
-Basic skills are tasks that anyone can perform, while advanced skills can only be performed by characters that are at least trained in that skill.
-Some of the advanced skills that a character can learn depend on the genre you are playing in.
+The two types of skills are *basic skills* and *complex skills*.
+Basic skills are tasks that anyone can perform, while complex skills can only be performed by characters that are at least trained in that skill.
+Some of the complex skills that a character can learn depend on the genre you are playing in.
 While someone who can cast spells might be more typical of a fantasy genre, it would not be as common in a modern genre.

 ### Talents

 Talents are powerful abilities that characters can learn.
 They usually provide you the ability to perform unique actions that are not simple enough to be performed by skills, or are modifiers to how a character performs their normal abilities.
-Most talents that can be acquired are dependant on the type of genre you are playing (similar to advanced skills).
+Most talents that can be acquired are dependant on the type of genre you are playing (similar to complex skills).

 ### Traits